This blog sets out the key legislative and case law decisions expected in 2023 and beyond and will be regularly updated throughout the year.

 Where we have covered these cases in the past, more details on the facts and the judgments that have been appealed can be obtained by clicking on the links below.

-In 2023 we will see the judgment in the case of Chief Constable of the Police Service of Northern Ireland and another v Agnew and others being handed down.
+In 2023 we should see the judgment in the case of Chief Constable of the Police Service of Northern Ireland and another v Agnew and others being handed down.
 The case was heard in December 2022 by the Supreme Court.
 It is an appeal against the judgment of the Northern Irish Court of Appeal that a "series" of unlawful deductions from holiday pay would not be interrupted by gaps of more than three months.
 Our commentary on the impact the Northern Irish Court of Appeal judgment may have on claims made in Scotland, England and Wales is available here.

 There are also a number of high profile cases due to be heard in 2023, most notably:-